As promised, the recipe that launched a thousand requests: my chicken tortilla soup.

 - Next dice your bell pepper, jalapeno, and onion and tear your corn tortilla into small pieces before tossing them into the pot as well.
 The corn tortillas help the soup to thicken a bit and also act as noodles!

-- Add your seasonings, fresh cilantro, and lime juice and cover.
+- Add your seasonings, fresh cilantro, olive oil, and lime juice + cover.

 - Within a few hours the chicken breasts should be juicy and perfectly cooked, if you happen to be around, feel free to scoop them out with tongs or a fork, place them on a cutting board, and chop each breast into six large pieces.
 Now it'll shred oh-so-easily!
 Use two forks to create pulled/shredded chicken and add it back to your slow cooker.
 If you aren't home yet you can complete this step once you return.
 No worries!